eyedeekay/radicle-docs/_guides/user.md

 with non-routable private IP addresses, making them inaccessible from the public internet.
 This is common in most consumer internet setups.

-Tor addresses this issue by providing static `.onion` addresses – cryptographic identifiers representing nodes that are routable across the Tor network.
+Tor and I2P addresses this issue by providing static cryptographic addresses – identifiers representing nodes that are routable across the anonymous network.
 This allows peers behind NAT to connect directly without needing to know each other's public IP addresses, overcoming limitations faced by traditional peer-to-peer networks.